apiva57/Coursera_JHU_3GCD_project/README.md

 ### Initial prep:
 1. Set working directory into the folder where dataset was downloaded and unzipped.
 In my case it is: "/Users/anna/OneDrive/Coursera/JHU - Data Science/3.
 Getting and Cleaning Data/Course Project"
-2. Declare fuction that I will be using
+2. Declare functions that I will be using
 3. Load package dplyr

 ### Read data and validate dimensions
-1. Data is stored in two different forms: as a train set and test set.
+1. Data are stored in two different forms: as a train set and test set.
-2. Each set has 3 files: subject data has only one column with subject Id, X file has bulk of the data, Y file has activit identificator.
+2. Each set has 3 files: subject data has only one column with subject Id, X file has bulk of the data, Y file has activity identification.
-3. All 3 files for test/train should have the same number of rows.
+3. All 3 files in test/train folder should have the same number of rows.
 Subject and Y file for test/train should have only one column.
 Subject files for test and train should have the same number of columns.
-4. After I loaded all files into the dataframe I verified that all conditions described in #3 are satisfied.
+4. After I loaded all files into the data frame I verified that all conditions described in #3 are satisfied.

 ### Column names cleanup
 1. Give proper column names to the subject and activity data